 The Story of Thomas Edison

-From the archives;
+From the Internet archives;

 He was born February 11, 1847, in Milan, Ohio, and died: October 18, 1931 (age 84 years), in West Orange, NJ, site of his Menlo Park laboratory.
 He is immortalized in a postage stamp issued as part of the "Famous Americans" series in 1947.